kserve/website/docs/modelserving/logger/logger.md

 ### Create Message Dumper

-Create a message dumper Knative service which will print out the CloudEvents it receives.
+Create a message dumper `Knative Service` which will print out the CloudEvents it receives.

 === "yaml"
 ```yaml